 MacSabbath Grills the Nile in Mesa AZ

-San Bernardino, CA 1940, the Golden Arches rose and no one at the time knew McDonalds would one day rule the entire world.
-Then, in 1970, something magical happened in the fast-food industry.
-Ronald Osbourne was born far far away in an enchanted forest where hamburgers grow on trees.
-As MacSabbath continues their journey across the world, destroying Gmo’s and making us realize that only McDonalds will be the reigning champion over-all fast-food places that shall not be named.
+In 1940, the Golden Arches rose and no one at the time knew McDonalds would one day rule the entire world.
+Then, in 1970, something magical happened in the fast-food industry: Ronald Osbourne was born far, far away in an enchanted forest where hamburgers grow on trees.
+Flash forward to today, and MacSabbath has been making their journey across the world, destroying GMO’s and forcing all to realize that only McDonalds shall be the reigning champion over all fast-food places.
 The time is now to grab your favorite fries and burger!

 The Nile in Mesa, Arizona was once again graced with the presence of the almighty Mac Sabbath.
 They’re a unique experience that one can only experience live.
 If you’re a fan of burgers, fries, and everything weird in life, then this is the show for you.
-Ronald and co never disappoint and literally leave all the frying pans out on the stage.
-While I would never condone the use of mushrooms, I would have to say this is the band to experience them on.
-I mean witnessing a life-sized Grimalice should definitely be on your bucket list.
+Ronald Osbourne and company never disappoint and literally leave all their frying pans out on stage.
+While I would never condone the use of mushrooms, I would have to say this would probably be one of the best and worst bands to experience them on.
+I mean, witnessing a life-sized Grimalice should definitely be on your bucket list.

-From keeping the mustard and ketchup bottles full, to getting burgers out from under the stage, delivering rubber chickens, to stealing the spotlight, they literally do it all.
+From keeping the mustard and ketchup bottles full, to getting burgers out from under the stage, delivering rubber chickens, to actually stealing the spotlight, they literally did it all.
 They even offered tasty beverages on stage with a giant 12-foot-long tube that feeds Ronald beer.
-To end the burger party, Ronald got up on a float pool and jumped into the crowd-to-crowd surf on a giant burger floaty.
+To end the burger party, Ronald jumped into the crowd to crowdsurf on a giant burger floaty.
 MacSabbath will super size your night and not let you leave feeling like you left on an empty stomach!

 vocals / Ronald Osbourne